lowlevelmetal/ndi-streamer/README.md

 Make sure you have installed the NDI SDK in your /opt/ndi directory
 ### Can't see my NDI source on the network
 Make sure you have the avahi service daemon running on your host machine
+### VAAPI and/or CUDA is not working
+Make sure you build FFmpeg with the proper vaapi and/or cuda support

 ## Mission